 Four Year Olds On Top

-As mentioned, Mine became the first and so far (as of 2020) only eight year old to come home in front here.
+As mentioned, Mine became the first eight year old to come home in front here.
+Bless Him became only the second horse aged eight to win the race in 2022.
 It is in fact relatively unusual for any runner aged older than five to land the prize.
-As we can see from the above chart, it is the four year old runners who have much the best record, having landed just a shade under half of the 51 renewals between 1970 and 2020.
+As we can see from the above chart, it is the four year old runners who have much the best record, having landed just a shade under half of the 55 renewals between 1970 and 2024.